flutter/website/src/get-started/editor.md

 ## Install VS Code

 [VS Code][] is a code editor to build and debug apps.
-With the Flutter plugin installed, you can compile, deploy, and debug Flutter apps.
+With the Flutter extension installed, you can compile, deploy, and debug Flutter apps.

 To install the latest version of VS Code,